 What Caused My Down Comforter to Turn Yellow?

 Bed linens and comforters are naturally yellow with time.
-As a result, we recommend that they be replaced every few years.
+As a result, I recommend that they be replaced every few years.
 Because down is inherently absorbent, it readily absorbs oils.
 Body oils (such as perspiration), saliva, skincare products, and lotions are all examples of this.
-These liquids can cause a yellowed patch to form when they dry.
+These liquids can cause a yellow patch to form when they dry.

 Regular cleaning, as well as the use of a comforter cover, can assist to keep the comforter fresh.